Hot Rollers Are My Lazy Girl Hack to a Perfect Blowout

 When looking for a hot roller, there are a few deciding factors: a) What look do you want to achieve? b) What’s your hair type?
 And c) How long is your hair?

-With that in mind, hair rollers with smaller diameters will typically be preferred for fine hair types, as a tighter curl will last longer.
+“The smaller the roller, the more of a bounce you’ll get,” explains Matos.
+“The larger the roller, the less bounce you’ll get.
+It will be more of a looser curl.”
+With that in mind, hair rollers with smaller diameters are typically preferred for fine hair types, as tighter curls last longer.
 When it comes to length, just make sure to manage expectations.
 Those with short hair will likely get lift and volume, whereas those with longer hair can expect full-blown curls.

 How Many Hot Rollers Do I Need?

-At minimum, you’re going to need at least five hot rollers.
+At a minimum, you’re going to need at least five hot rollers.
 “If you’re looking for a quick pick-me-up, you can do a half head of rollers, which would be three on top and two on the sides,” explains Matos.

-A full head is going to require about 10 rollers, depending on the length and texture of your hair, though obviously someone with thick, long hair is going to need more hot rollers than someone with a fine bob.
+A full head is going to require about eight to 10 rollers, depending on the length and texture of your hair, though obviously someone with thick, long hair is going to need more hot rollers than someone with a fine bob.

-How to Use a Hot Roller
+How Do I Use a Hot Roller?

 While the whole kit and caboodle may look intense, rest assured that using hot rollers is actually pretty easy:

-3. Then let the rollers sit for as long as the instructions suggest, roll ‘em out, and finish off your look with a hairspray.
+3. Then let the rollers sit for as long as the instructions suggest, roll ‘em out, and finish off your look with hairspray.

 Meet the Expert